 Classes we offer to support teachers and parents working with students with complex needs:

 (Click the course titles for full descriptions and registration information)

-- Autism: Approaches for Early Childhood and Preschoolers (6 hours)
+- Early Childhood and Preschoolers with Autism

 - Effective Co-Teaching Strategies for Inclusion (6 hours)